-

 - Walter Bickett Elementary (English introduced in 1st grade)

-- Wingate Elementary (English introduced in K)
+- Wingate Elementary (English introduced in 1st grade)

 Middle schools with Immersion Continuation Programs (immersion offered as a year-long elective)